 History, tourist information, and nearby accommodation

-Fiddleford stayed in the White family until the mid-17th century, when it was purchased by Sir Thomas Freke.
+Fiddleford stayed in the White family until the mid-17th century when it was purchased by Sir Thomas Freke.
 It eventually passed into the Pitt-Rivers family.
-Over the centuries the earliest part of the house was abandonned as newer bits were added on, and eventually the medieval portions were given into government care for preservation.
+Over the centuries the earliest part of the house was abandoned as newer bits were added on, and eventually, the medieval portions were given into government care for preservation.
 Only part of the original medieval house is open to visitors, while the rest is a private residence.